Agalinis tenuifolia (Slender-leaved False Foxglove)

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are linear, ¾ to 2 inches long, less than 1/8 inch wide, toothless, hairless, stalkless, with a prominent central vein, oppositely attached.
-Stems are angled and smooth to the touch.
+[photo of leaves] Leaves are opposite, lance-linear, 3/8 to 2¾ inches (1 to 7 cm) long, less than ¼ inch (.3 to 6 mm) wide, toothless, hairless, stalkless, with a prominent central vein, and may have smaller leaves in the axil (fascicles).
+Stems are much branched, angled and smooth.
 Leaves and stems can turn dark reddish purple in drier conditions.

 Fruit: Fruit type: capsule/pod

-[photo of fruit] Fruit is a shiny globular capsule about ¼ inch across, containing many seeds.
+[photo of fruit] Fruit is a globular capsule about ¼ inch (4 to 7 mm) across, containing many tan to brown seeds.

 Notes: